-The purpose of this exercise is to have students think about the future and its implications for business.
+The purpose of this exercise it to have the students reflect on the future and its implications for business.
 This can be done individually or in teams as the instructor deems appropriate.
-Teams are assumed since individual assignments will be time consuming.
+Teams are assumed since individual assignment will be time consuming.

-A nice way to start this discussion is for the instructor to trace out the brief history of a product or service that students find familiar, such as cell phones or portable music players.
-Think back ten years and discuss how rapid the change was.
-You might also discuss the competitive environment: which firms succeeded which did not.
+A nice way to start this discussion is for the instructor to trace out the brief history of a product or service that students find familiar; such as cell phones or portable music players.
+Think back 10 years and discuss how rapidly things change.
+You might also discuss the competitive environment; which firms succeeded and which did not.
 The world for this product today is very different than just a few short years ago.
 Now what does the future hold?

 A good way to implement this assignment is to have each team present the results of their investigation.
-The instructor can then question each team based on the following points to inspire additional discussion:
+The instructor can then question each team based on the following to inspire additional discussion:

 - Of all the trends you identified, why did you choose this one?
-Which others did you uncover that also were interesting? - How great a change will this be for the marketplace? - Who do you suspect will be the winners or losers if this comes to pass? - Do you suspect that existing firms or new firms will be the ones to implement first? - How disruptive will this be?
-Will entire products or services become unnecessary as a result (typewriter vs. computer)?
+Which others did you uncover that also were interesting. - How great a change will this be for the marketplace? - Who do you suspect will be the winners or losers if this comes to pass? - Do you suspect that existing firms or new firms will be the ones to implement first? - How disruptive will this be, will entire products or services become unnecessary as a result (typewrite vs. computer).

 The instructor should, as teams present, keep track of which dimensions of the general environment the teams suggest are impacted by their presentation.
-At the conclusion of all presentations, summarize this list and initiate a discussion on what this means.
-For example, if a preponderance are technological and global, how will this impact US domestic businesses?
+At the conclusion of all the presentations, summarize this list and initiate a discussion on what this means.
+For example if preponderance are technological and global, how will this impact US domestic located businesses?
 And so on.

-At the conclusion of the presentations, the instructor should wrap this up by discussing the implications of change.
-For example, the shifting list of firms that populate the S&P 500, the impact of hyper competition, the rate of technological change, etc.
+At the conclusion of the presentations, the instructor should wrap up this exercise by discussing the implications of change.
+For example, the shifting list of firms that populate the S&P 500, impact of hyper competition, rate of technological change.